jnm2/lang-design/List patterns for enumerables.md

 ## Motivation

-[LDM 2023-20-09](https://github.com/dotnet/csharplang/blob/main/meetings/2023/LDM-2023-10-09.md#list-patterns-on-enumerables) set the following direction:
+[LDM 2023-10-09](https://github.com/dotnet/csharplang/blob/main/meetings/2023/LDM-2023-10-09.md#list-patterns-on-enumerables) set the following direction:

 > This is follow-up work from C# 11 that we did not have time in C# 12 to invest in.
 We intend to continue the work here now; collection expressions supporting more than just indexable and countable types show where our list pattern support falls short.

-One noticeable gap is when using LINQ methods.
-It's common to insert `.Where(...)` somewhere, but when you insert it to filter the items in `items is [var item]` or similar, this puts you in an awkward spot where a lot of rewriting is necessary.
+One example of where gap is noticed is when using LINQ methods. `.Where(...)` is the type of thing which is common to insert after a collection, but when you insert this in `items is [var item]` or similar, the list pattern is no longer permitted.
+This puts you in an awkward spot where a lot of rewriting is necessary.
 There's no built-in helper that recovers the behavior of `is [var item]`.
 With more complex list patterns, it only gets worse from there.

 ## Detailed design

-Any list pattern will be supported for an enumerable type (a type supported by `foreach`) if the same pattern would be supported by a type that is countable and indexable, but not sliceable.
+Any list pattern will be supported for an enumerable type (a type supported by `foreach`) if the same pattern would be supported by a type that is countable and indexable, but not sliceable (even if the enumerable is sliceable).
 Thus, for the enumerable types gaining support through this proposal, it will be an error for a slice pattern to contain a subpattern.
-It is an existing requirement that the type additionally be sliceable in order for the slice pattern to have a subpattern; that requirement is not changing in this proposal.

 The type being matched against for each element pattern inside the list pattern will be determined the same way the iteration variable type is inferred with the `foreach` statement.
 For the slice pattern `..` without a subpattern, the type that it is matching against is unspecified.